Having a mindful morning routine isn’t about ditching tech in favour of a bong-infused Zen hippie lifestyle.

 As Outside Online points out, “It’s never a bad time to evaluate your digital addiction.”

 It’s one of those nothing to lose and everything to gain situations, so at least give it a try before you veto the idea outright.
-What do you think, are you up for giving a no phone morning routine a shot?
+What do you think, are you up for giving a tech-free mindful morning routine a shot?

 Digital minimalism definitively does not reject innovations of the internet age, but instead rejects the way so many people currently engage in those tools. —Cal Newport